marcobonici/marcobonici.github.io/blog/fisher-plot.md

 \end{equation}

 ## FisherPlot.jl

 In order to make our plots, we need some Correlation matrices.
-Rather than creating some mock Correlation matrices, I prefer to use some real-world matrices thatI have calculated by myself[^fun].
-In particular, I am going to use some Correlation matrices that I calculated with my code [CosmoCentral](https://github.com/marcobonici/CosmoCentral.jl).
-We are going to use three correlation matrices, the first considering coming from Weak Lensing, the second one considering Photometric Galaxy Clustering, and the last one the combination of the first two probes plus their cross-correlation (usually known as $3\times2\.\text{pt}$).
+Rather than creating some mock Correlation matrices, I prefer to use some real-world matrices that I have calculated by myself[^fun].
+In particular, I am going to use some Correlation matrices calculated with my code [CosmoCentral](https://github.com/marcobonici/CosmoCentral.jl).
+We are going to use three correlation matrices, the first considering measurements coming from Weak Lensing, the second one considering Photometric Galaxy Clustering, and the last one the combination of the first two probes plus their cross-correlation (usually known as $3\times2\.\text{pt}$).
 These correlation matrices are computed following the approach of the Euclid official forecasts[^euclid].